drio/py.analysis/pipelines/snp_calling/README.md

 ## Snp calling pipeline (Beta)

+NOTE: Please, create a new [issue](https://github.com/drio/py.analysis/issues) if you have feature requests or find a bug.

 ### Introduction

 This document describes how to use the snp calling pipeline to generate population level snps